replaceafill/edx-documentation/en_us/shared/course_features/diff_content/diff_content_overview.rst

 *********************************************************************

-If your course has more than one enrollment track, you can designate specific components as being available to learners in specific tracks.
+If your course has more than one enrollment track, you can designate specific components as being available to learners in each of the enrollment tracks.

 For example, you might provide the same content to all learners in a section but might give one exam to learners in the audit track and another exam for learners in the verified certificate track.

+For information about creating differentiated content based on enrollment track, see :ref:`Enrollment Track Specific Courseware Overview`.

 ***********************************************************